1967 Newark riots: Background

 Deindustrialization and suburbanization were major contributors to changes in Newark's demographics.
 White middle-class residents left for other towns across North Jersey, in one of the largest examples of white flight in the country.
+Between 1960 to 67', the city switched from 65% White to 52% Black and 10% Cuban and Puerto Rican.
 Due to the legislation of the Servicemen's Readjustment Act of 1944, increasing numbers of white veterans, who had recently returned from fighting in World War II, emigrated from Newark to the suburbs where there was improved access to interstate highways, low-interest mortgages, and colleges.
 The outflow suburban sprawl of white veterans from Newark was rapidly replaced with an influx of black people moving into the Central Ward; blacks, however, faced discrimination in jobs and housing, ultimately making their lives more likely to fall into a cycle of poverty.
 By 1967, Newark was one of the United States' first majority-black cities, but was still controlled by white politicians.

 Racial profiling, redlining, and lack of opportunity in education, training, and jobs led the city's African–American residents to feel powerless and disenfranchised.
 In particular, many felt they had been largely excluded from meaningful political representation and often subjected to police brutality.

 Newark established a Community Relations Bureau in their police department as early as March 1966.
 Newark's Police Department director, Dominick Spina, rejected the budget request as he thought it would not be approved.
 This was much to the disliking to the residents of the Central Ward and it led to more tensions growing in the area as residents saw that in cases of police brutality on black residents, the police would not be held accountable.

 Unemployment and poverty were very high, with the traditional manufacturing base of the city having been fully eroded and withdrawn by 1967.
 Further fueling tensions was the decision by the state of New Jersey to clear tenement buildings from a vast tract of land in the Central Ward to build the new University of Medicine and Dentistry.
 Thousands of low-income African American residents were displaced at a time when housing in Newark was aging and subjected to high tax rates.
 Later reports also pointed to Hassan Jeru-Ahmed as a possible agitator in the days leading up to the riots.